Nour-eldin-125/React-Redux-Calculator/README.md

 * Redux: A predictable state container for managing application state.
 * React-Redux: Official Redux bindings for React.
 * HTML5 and CSS3: Markup and styling of the application.

+## View the Project

+You can view the deployed Caclulator application by clicking [here](http://react-redux-calculator-three.vercel.app).